mkiol/Jupii/README.md

 # Jupii

-Linux desktop and Sailfish OS app for playing multimedia content on UPnP/DLNA devices
+Linux desktop and Sailfish OS app for playing multimedia on UPnP/DLNA devices

 ## Contents of this README